Testing Ising Models: An Improved Test for High-Temperature Ising Models: A Learn-then-Test Algorithm

-The description of our algorithm is presented in Algorithm \ref{alg:framework}.
-It contains a parameter $\tau$, which we choose to be the value achieving the minimum in the sample complexity of Theorem \ref{thm:learn-and-test}.
-The algorithm follows a learn-then-test framework, which we outline here.

-\begin{note} The first step in Algorithm \ref{alg:framework} is to perform a localization test to check if $\abss{\m_e}$ is not too far away from $0$ for all $e$.
+\begin{remark} The first step in Algorithm \ref{alg:framework} is to perform a simple localization test to check if $\abss{\m_e}$ is not too far away from $0$ for all $e$.
 It is added to help simplify the analysis of the algorithm and is not necessary in principle.
-In particular, we use the first part of Algorithm \ref{alg:localization-product-test}, which checks if any edge looks far from uniform, to perform this first step, albeit with a smaller value of the accuracy parameter $\ve$ than before.
-Similar to before, if we find a single non-uniform edge, this is sufficient evidence to output $\dskl(X, \I) \geq \ve$.
-If we do not find any edges which are verifiably far from uniform, we proceed onward, with the additional guarantee that $|\m_e|$ is small for all $e \in E$. \end{note}
+In particular, if we pass this test, then the rest of the algorithm has the guarantee that $|\m_e|$ is small for all $e \in E$. \end{remark}

-A statement of the exact sample complexity achieved by our algorithm is given in Theorem \ref{thm:learn-and-test}.
-When optimized for the parameter $\t$, this yields Theorem \ref{thm:learn-then-test-beta-and-d}.